john-data-chen/turborepo-starter-kit/README.md

 - Enhanced API & Data Integrity: Leveraged Nest.js's powerful features, including dependency injection and a modular structure, to create a highly organized and testable API layer.
 This improved data validation and error handling, leading to a more resilient system.
 - Elite Web Performance & Quality (Lighthouse 90+): Achieved scores of 90+ in Performance, Accessibility, Best Practices, and SEO.
 The backend separation allowed the Next.js frontend to focus on optimized static site generation (SSG) and server-side rendering (SSR), leading to superior load times and a top-tier user experience.
 - Comprehensive E2E Testing with Playwright: Implemented end-to-end tests for critical user flows, such as login and registration, ensuring cross-browser (Chrome, Safari, Edge) and cross-platform reliability.
 This practice guarantees a consistent and dependable user experience.
-- CI/CD & Live Deployment on Vercel: Deployed the Next.js frontend to Vercel, providing a live, interactive demo.
+- CI/CD & Live Deployment on Vercel: Deployed to Vercel, providing a live, interactive demo.
 This showcases practical skills in modern deployment pipelines and delivering functional applications.

 <img src="./apps/web/public/assets/lighthouse_scores.png" alt="Lighthouse Scores" width="380" height="125">